Skip to content

 Some cryotherapy studios claim you can burn 500 to 800 calories per session.
 This is misleading.
 Yes, your body expends energy to maintain core temperature during cold exposure, but the actual caloric expenditure during a 3-minute WBC session is modest, estimated at 50 to 80 calories above baseline.
 The metabolic increase persists for some time after the session as your body rewarms, but total extra burn is likely in the range of 100 to 200 calories, not 500 to 800.
 Do not choose cryotherapy as a weight loss strategy.

-Cryotherapy Risks and Side Effects
+What Are the Risks and Side Effects of Cryotherapy?

 Cryotherapy is generally safe when administered properly, but it is not risk-free: